InfinityStudio/GokiStats/README.md

 GokiStats is a skill improvement mod for Minecraft, it has been well-known before 1.7.10 but it has stopped developing for years.

-Fell free to solve any issue with crash-report in GitHub Issues.
+Feel free to solve any issue with crash-report in GitHub Issues.

 Forum thread on [Mcbbs](http://www.mcbbs.net/thread-805910-1-1.html)

 ## Why you still port it to recent versions?

 Umm...
-Because lots of players have used to type 'Y' to open the skill menu, and drain their experiences.
+Because lots of players have used to type 'Y' to open the skill menu and drain their experiences.

-Also, the interface provides is pretty and eazy-to-use.
+Also, the interface provides is pretty and easy-to-use.

 ## Screenshots